aduth/eslint-config/README.md

 ## Installation

 ```
-npm install --save-dev @aduth/eslint-config eslint-plugin-jsdoc eslint
+npm install --save-dev eslint @aduth/eslint-config
 ```

-`eslint` and `eslint-plugin-jsdoc` are peer dependencies of these configurations, and must be installed in your project.
-For information about installing ESLint, refer to the [Getting Started with ESLint guide](https://eslint.org/docs/user-guide/getting-started).
+`eslint` is a peer dependency of these configurations and must be installed in your project.

-## Usage
+The following peer dependencies are optional and will enable additional rules when present:

+- `eslint-plugin-jsdoc`

 ## Usage